Do you know the difference between an American Pit Bull Terrier and an American Staffordshire Terrier?

 Both dogs can eat up to 2 1/2 cups of food daily, although some of them might require more based on activity level.
 They should be fed recommended foods for Pitbulls or bull terrier breeds.

 Foods with omega fatty acids are good for their skin and coat health.
-You could also get a formula that supports sporting breeds, with high calorie count and supports muscle growth, depending on the activity level of your Pit Bull or Am Staff.
+You could also get a formula that supports sporting breeds, with a high-calorie count and supports muscle growth, depending on the activity level of your Pit Bull or Am Staff.

 These two breeds suffer from sensitive stomachs, meaning you should consider limited dog food ingredients.
 Dogs that are allergic to protein, should eat formulas with alternate protein sources.
 You can check out this list of recommended dog food for pitbull.